ndorfin/pttrnr/readme.md

 ## List of shell commands

-- `npm i`: Install
+- `npm i` – Install dependencies
-- `npm run build`: Run a production build
+- `npm start` – Run Sass, a BrowserSync server, and watch for file changes, useful for DEVELOPMENT
-- `npm run build:debug`: Run a production build in DEBUG mode
+- `npm run build` – Static build to the `dist` folder
-- `npm run serve`: Run a dev server
-- `npm run serve:debug`: Run a dev server in DEBUG mode
+- `npm run postbuild` – Run Autoprefixer and CSS Nano on the output CSS